tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 I dipped my spoon again.
 And awkwardly raised it towards her.
 Slipping it under her veil to where her lips would be.
 Pretending to feed her.

 Now I watched them put this thing together.
-Besides the creepy hair and the swabbing cloth for a veil.
+Besides the creepy hair and the swaddling cloth for a veil.
 It was nothing more than cloth and stuff.
 I knew this.

 At least that was what I thought until I heard it chew.